Why Solo Founders Are Outperforming Teams in 2026

 The Emotional Overhead

 Co-founder conflict is the third most common reason startups fail, right behind "no market need" and "ran out of cash."
-Equity disputes, vision misalignment, different tolerance for risk - these interpersonal dynamics kill more companies than bad product ideas do.
+Equity disputes, vision misalignment, different tolerance for risk - these interpersonal dynamics will make or break a founding team and kill more companies than bad product ideas do.
 Solo founders sidestep this entire minefield.

 When Solo Works Best